UP | HOME

 • An srdf describes information about your robot to help with motion planning

-• Accompanies the urdf and describes additional information about the joints and links
+• An SRDF accompanies the urdf and describes additional information about the joints and links

 • For example, can tell MoveIt which joints to move as a single group, where the end-effector is, which joints can ignore collision detection